 To better support NDIS participants during the extended coronavirus (COVID-19) pandemic, we made a temporary change to funding for PPE in restricted areas.

 These changes apply where coronavirus (COVID-19) is active your community, and the use of PPE is consistent with current health advice.

-- receive an average of at least one hour a day of face-to-face daily living supports, and
+- you receive an average of at least one hour a day of face-to-face daily living supports, and

 If you need PPE items like face masks, face shields and gloves you can use your core supports budget to purchase these items.